RESEARCH STARTER

 Another potential source of water conservation in residential areas is found outside the homes, in plant and lawn watering.
 Methods of saving water include decreasing lawn sizes, landscaping with plants that require low amounts of water (known as xeriscaping), mulching to reduce moisture evaporation from the soil, minimizing the frequency of watering, and using drip systems instead of sprinklers.

 Business and industrial settings use copious amounts of water.
 In some cases, water conservation measures may involve simple changes in the way things are done, such as substituting sweeping for the washing down of floors.
-In most cases, however, in these settings water conservation on a noticeable scale results from process changes of some type.
+In most cases, however, in these settings, water conservation on a noticeable scale results from process changes of some type.
 For example, by converting from a water-cooled ice machine to an air-cooled one, a restaurant may improve water efficiency in its ice making by 25 to 50 percent.

-The largest amounts of water, around 70 percent by most estimations in 2020, are used in agriculture for irrigation.
+The largest amounts of water, around 70 percent by most estimations in the mid-2020s, are used in agriculture for irrigation.
 In the United States, a history of relatively cheap and readily available water led farmers to waste great amounts through improper or excessive application.
 Water can be and has been saved through computerized timing of water application.
 Modifications of irrigation procedures have also helped.
 For example, drip irrigation, which applies water slowly and uniformly at or below soil level adjacent to plants through mechanical water outlets, has produced significant water savings over traditional methods of simply spraying water onto the soil.

 Other Ways of Conserving